1926 Miami Hurricanes football team

 The 1926 Miami Hurricanes football team represented the University of Miami during the 1926 college football season.
 The team was only a freshman team, but was the first to play football for the university.

-Before competition took place, plans for a 50,000-seat stadium were proposed by university president Bowman Ashe.
-Work began on a temporary, 8,000-seat structure when on September 17, 1926, a hurricane destroyed much of South Florida, killing more than 130 people, and removing any plans of a football stadium.
-This postponed the season, and gave the team its nickname of "Hurricanes."
+Before their first season began, plans for a 50,000-seat stadium were proposed by Bowman Foster Ashe, the university's first president.
+Work began on a temporary, 8,000-seat structure when on September 17, 1926, a hurricane destroyed much of South Florida, killing more than 130 people, and removing the plans for a football stadium.
+This postponed the season, but also gave the team its nickname, the Miami Hurricanes.